mlcommons/mlcube/docs/getting-started/hello-world.md

 # Hello World
 ## Docker runtime
-Hello World MLBox is an example of a docker-based MLBox, and docker runtime must be installed in a system.
+Hello World MLCommons-Box is an example of a docker-based box.
+Docker runtime must be installed in a system.
 Installation guides for various operating systems can be found [here](https://docs.docker.com/engine/install/).
 This example was tested on a system where users are in the docker group and run docker without `sudo`.
 To add yourself to a docker group, run the following:
 ```
 sudo groupadd docker             # Add the docker group if it doesn't already exist.
 sudo gpasswd -a ${USER} docker   # Add the connected user "${USER}" to the docker group.
 Change the user name to match your preferred user.